 For example, this particular design by Farrow & Ball has a pattern repeat every 61cm (or 24 inches).
 Fortunately, many wallpaper websites have specially designed calculators to help you work this out, or they also have in house experts on hand to advise.

-Fiona Howard’s Harbour wallpaper comes in three colourways to suit different schemes – including this classic combination of blue and white.
+Fiona Howard’s Harbour wallpaper comes in three colorways to suit different schemes – including this classic combination of blue and white.

-Better yet, all of her wallpapers are designed by hand and printed in the UK on FSC papers using environmentally friendly inks, and for every roll of wallpaper sold a tree is planted in conjunction with One Tree Planted.
+Better yet, all of her wallpapers are designed by hand and printed using environmentally friendly inks, and for every roll of wallpaper sold a tree is planted in conjunction with One Tree Planted.

 Many traditional fabric patterns have been redesigned to work for wallpapers too, so it is easier than ever to achieve a classic look.

-This whimsical Baroque design from Little Greene’s was uncovered by the National Trust, hiding beneath wall-hung tapestries at Erddig in Wales, United Kingdom.
+This whimsical Baroque design from Little Greene was uncovered by the National Trust, hiding beneath wall-hung tapestries at Erddig in Wales, United Kingdom.
 It has now been reimagined into a classic-contemporary wallpaper design.

-If you want to make a real impact in your country kitchen, why not wallpaper a whole wall in a bold pattern?
-This design idea can help brighten up a cosy nook or small dining area in a corner.
-Just be sure to use colours featured elsewhere in the space for a cohesive look, rather than a clashing one.
+If you want to make a real impact with country kitchen wallpaper, why not cover a whole wall in a bold pattern?
+This design idea can help brighten up a cozy nook or small dining area in a corner.
+Just be sure to use colors featured elsewhere in the space for a cohesive look, rather than a clashing one.

 Most brands will highlight if their designs are suitable for use in a kitchen, so keep a look out for phrases such as ‘wipe down’, ‘washable’, and ‘scrubbable’ in your search.

-A mini or ditsy print will always create a feminine and country feel, especially a floral design.
+A mini or ditsy country kitchen wallpaper print will always create a feminine and country feel, especially a floral design.